Alcalá de Henares Cathedral

-The Cathedral of St Justus and St Pastor in Alcalá de Henares (Spanish: Catedral de los Santos Niños Justo y Pastor de Alcalá de Henares) is a Roman Catholic cathedral located in Alcalá de Henares, Spain.
-It was declared Bien de Interés Cultural in 1904.
+The Magistral Cathedral of Saint Justus and Saint Pastor (Spanish: Catedral de los Santos Niños Justo y Pastor) is a Roman Catholic cathedral located in Alcalá de Henares, Spain.
+Together with Saint Peter's of Leuven, they are the only churches worldwide to hold the title of Magistral, as their canons are required to be doctors in Theology.

-The Carrillo archbishop (1446-1482), elevated the church to the rank of collegiate church.
-At the time of Cardinal Cisneros (1495-1517) he was awarded the title of "Master" and the current building was designed, constructed between 1497 and 1515 in late Gothic style typical of this stage.
+The archbishop Carrillo (1446-1482) elevated the church to the rank of collegiate church.
+The current building was designed during the time of Cardinal Cisneros (1495-1517) he was awarded the title of "Master" and the current building was designed and constructed between 1497 and 1516 in late Gothic style typical of the age.
 The tower was built between 1528 and 1582.

-In 1904 the cathedral was declared a National Monument.
-During the Spanish Civil War (1936-1939) the church was burned losing virtually all its treasures, saving some bars and some chairs from the old choir.
+It was declared Bien de Interés Cultural in 1904.
+During the Spanish Civil War (1936-1939), the church was burned.
+It lost virtually all its treasures in the fire, saving some bars and some chairs from the old choir.
 In 1991 the diocese of Alcalá restored and elevated to the status of cathedral-master, the Diocese Complutense recovering that which was from the 5th century until 1099.